makyo/writing/content/work/sawtooth/what-defines-us/index.md

 Sorry, I guess my last email was pretty skimpy on the details.
 Sorry, don't really want to call about this, since things are tense around here, and I don't want to sneak off just to use the phone.

 Yeah, the work thing got bad, then got a whole lot worse.
 I knew Leila was unhappy with it and all, but I don't think I realized how unhappy.
 I mean, I'm not happy with it, either, but obviously it's the life I live and have lived.
 I grew up with it, too, so it's in my blood.
-It's stressful, it's hard, but I guess I kinda like it She wasn't happy hearing that.
+It's stressful, it's hard, but I guess I kinda like it.
+She wasn't happy hearing that.

 Well anyway, dozens of arguments later, it comes out that she got fed up enough to start sneaking out and seeing others.
 Maybe if she'd been open about it or whatever, I would've been more able to work with it, but I think it just goes to show that neither of us are happy and neither of us can trust each other.